ARX (company): History

 ARX was founded in 1987 by Prof. Amos Fiat and Yossi Tulpan and focused on developing encryption-based products, which included an RSA-smartcard developed for Canal+ in 1989, a secure-PIN entry keyboard connected smartcard reader, cryptographic toolkits, a network-attached cryptographic server (HSM), and a VPN.
 In September 1997 ARX was acquired by Cylink Corp (NASDAQ:CYLK) from Sunnyvale, California.

-In 2001 the company went through a management buy-out (MBO) initiated by Dr. Gadi Aharoni.
-Dr. Aharoni served as the President and CEO of ARX for 14 years, and under his leadership the company gradually switched to focus on its newly developed CoSign Digital-Signature solution.
+In 2001 the company went through a management buyout (MBO) initiated by Dr. Gadi Aharoni.
+Dr. Aharoni the former President and CEO of ARX for 14 years, and under his leadership the company gradually switched to focus on its newly developed CoSign Digital-Signature solution.
 In May 2015, ARX was acquired by its U.S. competitor DocuSign.